MahatmaK/Homework7_sql-challenge/README.md

+# SQL
-This is Repository for Homework 7 - SQL Challenge
+This is a repository an SQL project